eliegoudout/lasvegas/README.md

 ╰──────────────────────┴─────┴────────┴─────┴────────┴─────┴────────╯
 ```

 In case of draws during games, players who are ex-aequo are assigned the best of their ranks.
-As an example, if only the 2nd and the 3rd player are equal in a 4-player game, then ranks 1, 2, 2 and 4 are assigned.
+For example, if only the 2nd and the 3rd players are equal in a 4-player game, then ranks 1, 2, 2 and 4 are assigned.

 The table also shows the average score policies got at given ranks.
 For example, `greedy_shy` scored `502849` on average when winning during the 1000 simulated games.

 ### 🏆 A.I.
 Competition -- Leaderboard 🏆